May 23, 2026

 Michael Plekon, a local author, retired pastor, and co-chair of the Borrego Ministers' Association (BMA), continues to inspire and serve the Borrego Springs community.
 Known for his thoughtful writing and decades of ministry, Fr.
 Plekon provides pastoral counsel at St. Barnabas and beyond, offering support to those in need.

-In his recent interview with Living Lutheran, Plekon discusses his latest book, Ministry Matters: Pastors, Their Life and Work Today.
+In an interview with Living Lutheran, Plekon discusses his book, Ministry Matters: Pastors, Their Life and Work Today.
 He reflects on the evolving role of clergy and the challenges of guiding congregations in today’s changing world.
 Through stories of diverse faith leaders like Pope Francis, Nadia Bolz-Weber, and Barbara Brown Taylor, his book highlights the vital role of pastors in fostering community, reconciliation, and faith.

 The Borrego Ministers' Association embodies the spirit of Ministry Matters.
 As an ecumenical group, the BMA provides tangible support to local residents, helping with rent, utilities, medical transportation, property cleanup, and food coupons.
 This work showcases how ministry extends far beyond church walls, offering practical and compassionate care to the community.